-Tecmo World Wrestling was a 1989 (Japan) / 1990 (US) NES game developed and published by Tecmo.
+Tecmo World Wrestling is a 1989 (Japan) / 1990 (US) NES wrestling game developed and published by Tecmo.
+In Japan it is known as Gekitou Pro Wrestling!!
+Toukon Densetsu ("Intense Pro Wrestling!!
+Legend of the Fighting Spirit").
 It introduced novel concepts for NES pro wrestling titles at the time, including cinematic cutscenes and a play-by-play announcer.

 The single player mode took the player's selected character through the remainder of the roster, until they were victorious in the title match and moved on to face the final boss of the game, the "Earl of Doom" Blue King.
 In another similarity to Pro Wrestling, Blue King was an unplayable character who could do every character's moves (akin to Pro Wrestling's Great Puma).
 Between matches, the player could engage in button mashing training exercises (either squats, sit-ups, or push-ups) to boost their strength.

 The two player mode was a basic one-on-one battle between players selecting any wrestler from the roster.